Mushroom-Daemon/doks/content/docs/2_the_big_ones/product.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
 I live in this great little east coast town.
-It's super walkable and there's a local ice cream shop only block from my house.
-It was warm the other day so I brought my sons there to get a cone.
+It's super walkable and has cool brownstone neighborhoods.
+My family and I live in a rowhome tucked away in an alley a block down the road from a local ice cream shop.
+Sometimes when it's nice I bring my sons there after school.

-Unless it's some weird organic froyo shit, you don't sell ice cream for its nutritional value.
-I wasn't thinking about nourishing my children's growing bodies.
+Now, the thing with ice cream is that it's food.
+But unless you're selling some weird organic froyo shit, no one buys ice cream for its nurtitional value.
+I certainly wasn't thinking about nourishing my children's growing bodies.
 I was thinking about us having a nice time, them being happy&mdash;being happy with *me*.

 Products each have a unique nature, or emotional appeal.
 This is your angle.